grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 The job's token may change if the job is reassigned to another worker, and the new token is derived from the current Raft log index, which is guaranteed to be greater.

-> Authentication of the tokens is not assumed in this design, as the system operates in a trusted environment where
+> Token authentication is not enforced in this design, as the system operates in a trusted environment with cooperative
-> malicious workers can arbitrarily specify a token.
-In the future, we may consider implementing a basic authentication
+> workers.
+However, m malicious workers can arbitrarily specify a token.
+In the future, we may consider implementing a
-> mechanism based on cryptographic signatures to further ensure the integrity of token usage.
+> basic authentication mechanism based on cryptographic signatures to further ensure the integrity of token usage.
 >
 > This is an advisory locking mechanism, meaning resources are not automatically restricted from access when the lock
 > is not acquired.
 Consequently, a client might choose to delete source blocks associated with a compaction job or